mariusavram91/mariusavram/projects.md

 * I taught children programming (HTML, CSS, Javascript, Python, Scratch) during a year at a local Coder Dojo.

     [CoderDojo](https://coderdojo.com/) is an open source, volunteer led movement orientated around running free not-for-profit coding clubs and regular sessions for young people aged 7-17.
 CoderDojo puts an emphasis on self motivated learning through project work, peer to peer mentoring and the creation of socially innovative projects.

+    I found it very challenging at the beginning and it took me a while to get used to being a "teacher" and try to challenge the kids in an exciting way by coming up with different tasks for them.

 * I have also volunteered at Collision Conf 15 in Las Vegas and Web Summit 15 in Dublin.

 * I participated in various hackathons and Startup Weekends.

+    I find hackathons to be very challenging because you usually have to jump in a team with complete strangers you've never worked with before and build something in a very short period of time.